King-Mob/space-tube-app-service/README.md

 1. Add the Space Tube bot to your server, using this link: https://discord.com/oauth2/authorize?client_id=1024778983021215764&permissions=603982848&response_type=code&redirect_uri=https%3A%2F%2Fspacetube.spacetu.be&scope=messages.read+bot
 2. Add Space Tube bot to the channel you want to open the tube in
 3. use the /create command to make a new tube opening
-4. Copy the connection code Space Tube Bot sent you
+4. Copy the connection code Space Tube Bot sent you and share with your contact in the other group
-5. Share the connection with the group you want to connect to
-6. Receive their connection code, from the group you want to connect to
-7. Use the /connect command, entering the connection code from the other group
+5. Have your contact use the /connect command, entering the connection code you shared
-8. Use /send to send messages to the other group
+6. Use /send to send messages to the other group

 #### Experimental Web Feature